shakfu/xtgen/README.md

 Has two intended purposes:

-- generate skeleton puredata and Max/MSP external code
+1. Generate skeleton puredata and Max/MSP external code

-- generate related puredata and Max/MSP patch code
+2. Generate related puredata and Max/MSP patch code

+The idea is that an external is generically specified in a `<name>.yml` file, and then this file is used to generate one of several target formats {Max, PD, Hybrid, ...}

+The external model is roughly sketched in the `model.py` file.

 ## Requirements